 22 Bags = Par Level

-This is how you set normal par for any food or ingredient in your restaurant.
+This is how you set standard par for any food or ingredient in your restaurant.

 Ordering From Suppliers Based on Par Levels

-Let's return to the french fry example where you want 22 bags on hand after each delivery.
+Let's go back to the french fry example, where you want 22 bags on hand after each delivery.
 Maybe last week was slow, so you only went through 17 bags.
 Whenever you order inventory, you want to start with your par amount (in this case, 22 bags) and subtract your remaining amount (5 bags) to get your inventory order (17 bags).

 Par Level - Remaining Inventory = Order Size

 22 Bags - 5 Bags = Order Size

 17 Bags = Order Size

 In this example, 17 bags is the order you should place in an everyday situation, as this will replenish your inventory to the necessary par level of 22 bags.

 But what about situations when more food may be needed?